 We of Youth With A Mission believe that the Bible is God’s inspired and authoritative word, revealing that Jesus Christ is God’s son; that people are created in God’s image; that He created us to have eternal life through Jesus Christ; that although all people have sinned and come short of God’s glory, God has made salvation possible through the death on the cross and resurrection of Jesus Christ; that repentance, faith, love and obedience are fitting responses to God’s initiative of grace toward us; that God desires all people to be saved and to come to the knowledge of the truth; and that the Holy Spirit’s power is demonstrated in and through us for the accomplishment of Christ’s last commandment, “Go into all the world and preach the Good News to everyone.”(Mark 16:15 NLT).

-This document presents YWAM’s purpose, core beliefs, and foundational values which have been compiled in response to specific directives given by God since YWAM’s beginning in 1960.
+The eighteen Foundational Values of Youth With A Mission are the expression of our basic beliefs coupled with specific directives given by God since YWAM’s beginning in 1960.
 They are recorded here in order to pass on to successive generations that which God has emphasized to us.
-This shared purpose and our corporate beliefs and values are the guiding principles for both the past and future growth of our Mission.
+These shared beliefs and values are the guiding principles for both the past and future growth of our mission.
 Some are common to all Christians everywhere; others are distinctive to Youth With A Mission.
-The combination of this purpose, beliefs and values makes up the unique family characteristics of YWAM – our “DNA.”
-They are the framework we hold in high regard for they help us determine who we are, how we live and how we make decisions.
+The combination of these beliefs and values make up the unique family characteristics of YWAM—our “DNA.”
+They are values we hold in high regard which determine who we are, how we live and how we make decisions.

 1. Know God